Geology of Israel: Mesozoic

-Cenozoic (66 million years ago-present)
+Cenozoic

-Chalk, marl and clay of the Mount Scopus Group formed from the Senonian into the Paleocene, in the Cenozoic.
-Paleogene times saw the deposition of the 150 meter Adulam Formation chert and chalk, 350 meter limestone of the Timrat, Meroz and Yizre'el formations, 100 meter Maresha Formation chalk and the similar Avedat Group and Bet Guvrin Formation—all in the Eocene.
+Chalk, marl and clay of the Mount Scopus Group formed from the Senonian into the Paleocene.
+During the Paleogene, deposits up to 150 meters thick comprised the Adulam Formation (chert and chalk); 350 meters of limestone of the Timrat, Meroz, and Yizre'el formations; 100 meters of Maresha Formation (chalk); and the similar Avedat Group and Bet Guvrin Formation—all in the Eocene.

-The 40 meter Lakhish Formation limestone, 230 meter, sandstone, mudstone siltstone and conglomerate of the Hordos and Umm Sabun formations and the 50 meter Ziqlaq Formation limestone deposited in the Miocene.
+The 40 meter thick Lakhish Formation (limestone); 230 meter thick Hordos and Umm Sabun formations (sandstone, mudstone, siltstone, and conglomerate); and the 50 meter thick Ziqlaq Formation (limestone) deposited in the Miocene.
 Intermediate basalt erupted during the same time period.
 Pliocene rocks include 30 meters of marl in the Yafo Formation and marl, conglomerate and sandstone 20 meters thick in the Bira, Gesher and Pleshet formations.

 Conglomerate and volcanic rocks mark the transition to the Quaternary.
-During the last 2.5 million years, sandstone, mudstone, oolitic limestone, conglomerate, gypsum and aragonite varves were deposited as well as travertine, calcareous sandstone, red sand loam and alluvium.
+During the last 2.5 million years, sandstone, mudstone, oolitic limestone, conglomerate, gypsum, and aragonite varves were deposited as well as travertine, calcareous sandstone, red sandy loam, and alluvium.
 Recent sands and alluvium dominates most river valleys and coastal areas, while conglomerate, gravel and playa deposits are more common in the south.
 Basalt and basanite continued to erupt in the north.

-Natural resource geology
+Natural resources

-Salt: Salt is an essential commodity and has been used in the past as an important currency.
+Salt is an essential commodity and has been used in the past as an important currency.
 Mount Sodom was used for salt mining in prehistoric times, and archeological excavations uncovered installations for the loading of salt from the Roman period.
-In the modern era, salt production plants were built in Atlit, Eilat and mainly in the Dead Sea.
+In the modern era, salt production plants were built in Atlit, Eilat and along the Dead Sea.
 The salt is produced by the process of solar evaporation in ponds and seawater desalination.

-Potash: Potassium chloride is a rich fertilizer for agricultural crops and is produced in the south of the Dead Sea.
-During the production process, bromine-rich solutions remained in the evaporation pools - used in medicine, industry and cosmetics - but its production ceased after it was discovered that this substance emitted ozone gas into the atmosphere.
+A high concentration of magnesium with high purity made Israel one of the most important sources of its production.
+Potassium chloride (potash) is a rich fertilizer for agricultural crops and is produced south of the Dead Sea.
+During the production process, bromine-rich solutions (used in medicine, industry and cosmetics) remains in the evaporation pools, but its production ceased after it was discovered that this substance emits ozone into the atmosphere.

-Phosphates: Phosphate deposits have been discovered since 1950 in several areas in the south of the country, mainly in the craters in the Negev and near Arad.

-Copper: Copper is mined from shafts in the Timna Valley.

-Magnesium - A high concentration of magnesium with high purity made Israel one of the most important sources of its production.
-Magnesium is used in construction, in pharmaceuticals and as a food ingredient for animals.